-Fourth Grade Chromebooks
+Chromebooks

-Starting in the 2017-2018 school year all fourth graders will have a chromebook assigned for their personal use at school.
-Students will learn how to use the Google platform in computer class, and they will use their computers as a tool class to access fourth grade materials across subject areas, to create content and receive feedback.
+All third and fourth graders have a chromebook assigned for their personal use at school.
+Students will learn how to use the Google platform in computer class, and they will use their computers as a tool to access materials across subject areas, to create content and receive feedback.
+It is expected that all students go to assigned sites only.
+Any student visiting a site that has not been assigned, may have a consequence and could lose use of the chromebook for the day.
+If this problem persists this student may lose chromebook privileges for an extended time.